Beek Sandals Review

 Only the simple molded leather sole sandals and shoes really seem to offer appreciable arch support, so I’d skip over the styles with padding.

 Where do you hope to wear your Beeks?
-Personally, I found them to be amazing for casual wear, but I will stick with the superior support of my Birkenstocks when spending the day exploring a city.
+Personally, I found them to be wonderful for casual wear, but I will stick with the superior support of my Birkenstocks when spending the day exploring a city.

 You may want to take your shoes to cobbler, or purchase and add your own traction adhesive to the leather soles.
 This will prevent slipping and lengthen the life of the leather soles.